WWE Women's Intercontinental Championship

 The WWE Women's Intercontinental Championship is a women's professional wrestling championship created and promoted by the American promotion WWE, defended on the Raw brand division.
 It is one of two secondary women's championships on WWE's main roster, along with the WWE Women's United States Championship on SmackDown.
-The title was unveiled prior to the November 25, 2024, episode of Raw, and the inaugural champion was Lyra Valkyria.
-The current champion is Maxxine Dupri, who is in her first reign.
-She won the title by defeating Becky Lynch on the November 17, 2025, episode of Raw.
+Established in November 2024, the inaugural champion was Lyra Valkyria.
+The current champion is Raquel Rodriguez, who is in her first reign.
+She won the title by defeating Sol Ruca on the July 27, 2026, episode of Raw.